-Percent of Non-Single-Occupant-Vehicle Travel
+Percent of Non-SOV Travel

-States and MPOs that meet applicability criteria for CMAQ performance requirements must also monitor and set targets for the share of non-single occupant vehicle (SOV) travel in their respective states or regions.
+States and MPOs that meet applicability criteria for CMAQ performance requirements must also monitor and set targets for the share of non-SOV travel in their respective states or regions.
 This measure is calculated at the UZA level.
 The percent of non-SOV travel performance measure describes the extent to which people are using alternatives to single-occupancy vehicles to travel and, thus, helping to reduce traffic congestion and air pollution from mobile sources.

 Collectively, MassDOT, NH DOT, the Boston Region MPO, and NMCOG used American Community Survey (ACS) data from the US Census Bureau to estimate the percent of workers age 16 and older who commuted to work using an option other than driving alone.
 These ACS five-year period estimates are rolling annual averages.
-Figure 6 shows how the percentage of workers using
+Figure 4-8 shows how the percentage of workers using non-SOV commuting options in the Boston UZA has increased between 2012 https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS\16\5 YR\S0801&prodType=table, accessed September 2, 2018.